blynkkk/docs/blynk.cloud/device-mqtt-api/ota.md

 }
 ```

+> [!IMPORTANT]
+> This message can also be delivered at any time during the device operation, i.e. when Blynk.Air shipment is created
+> or when the `Preferred Time` condition is met.

 The device must verify whether the update is feasible and then download the OTA package using `HTTPS`.
 Additionally, the HTTP Response Headers provide valuable information: